 You can either work with the composite channel or with individual color channels using the Channels drop down menu at the top of the dialog.
-To adjust tonal values use the composite, to adjust specific colors, use the individual channels (using individual channels can help to eliminate a color cast, and can also be accomplished using the Color Balance feature - see below).
+To adjust tonal values use the composite, to adjust specific colors, use the individual channels.
 To see where a specific tonal value falls on the curve, click and drag the curser in image area - a circle will appear in the curve at that value.
 Command (Mac)/Control (Win)-click in the image area to set a point on the curve.
 Option (Mac)/Alt(Win) click in the grid area to create additional grid lines.